 Your plan premium is due in our office by the 1st day of the month.
-If you are required to pay a Part D late enrollment penalty, that penalty is due in our office by 1st day of the month.
 If we have not received your payment by the 1st day of the month., we will send you a notice telling you that your plan membership will end if we do not receive your premium within 90 days.
 If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.